-SoFlo recommends but doesn’t require that students take the SAT three times, maximum.
+SoFlo recommends but doesn’t require that students take the SAT three times at most.
 Most students will plateau after the third attempt, but if a student is close to a certain cutoff score it justifies taking the SAT four or more times.
 The SAT does not place any limits on how many times a student can sit for the exam and students can superscore their best sections or choose which test scores to include in college applications, so there are many benefits to taking the SAT multiple times if needed.

 Why Would a Student Take the SAT 4 Times?

 - Some students who are close to specific cutoff scores in order to qualify for scholarships like Bright Futures should strongly consider attempting the SAT multiple times.
 Students have until May of their senior year in high school to earn the Bright Futures Scholarship, so even after the college application process has passed, students can and do sit for the SAT a 4th or 5th time to earn scholarship money.

 - Student athletes who need certain qualifying scores may also take the SAT multiple times, as NCAA scholarships require athletes to score above a certain SAT or ACT cutoff score in order to qualify for it.
 The NCAA utilizes a “sliding scale,” meaning it allows students to calculate the SAT or ACT combined score they need along with their current core-course GPA to be NCAA eligible to a Division 1 or 2 school as university freshmen.